 - Serum ceruloplasmin (substance that transports copper in the blood)

 - X-ray of the skeleton or x-ray of the skull

 Genetic testing may show a change (mutation) in the ATP7A gene.

 Treatment usually only helps when started very early in the course of the disease.
 Injections of copper into a vein or under the skin have been used with mixed results.

 Most people with this condition die within the first few years of life.

 Talk to your health care provider if you have a family history of Menkes syndrome and you plan to have children.
 A baby with this condition will often show symptoms early in infancy.

 See a genetic counselor if you want to have children and you have a family history of Menkes syndrome.
-Maternal relatives of a boy with this syndrome should be seen by a geneticist to find out if they are carriers.
+Maternal relatives (relatives on the mother's side of the family) of a boy with this syndrome should be seen by a geneticist to find out if they are carriers.

 Steely hair disease; Menkes kinky hair syndrome; Kinky hair disease

-  Updated by: Chad Haldeman-Englert, MD, Wake Forest School of Medicine, Department of Pediatrics, Section on Medical Genetics, Winston-Salem, NC.
+Updated by: Chad Haldeman-Englert, MD, FACMG, Wake Forest School of Medicine, Department of Pediatrics, Section on Medical Genetics, Winston-Salem, NC.
 Review provided by VeriMed Healthcare Network.
-Also reviewed by David Zieve, MD, MHA, Medical Director, A.D.A.M., Inc.
+Also reviewed by David Zieve, MD, MHA, Isla Ogilvie, PhD, and the A.D.A.M.
+Editorial team.